NRetrospec/Challenge14-Techblog/README.md

-# Crowd Funding
+# Tech Blog

 ## Description
-Crowd Funding is a web application that allows users to create and fund projects.
  Users can log in, create new projects, and view existing projects.

 ## Features
 - User authentication (login/signup)